nallenanderson/slidemenu/README.md

     *= require jquery.sidr.light
     *= require jquery.sidr.dark

 If you are using Turbolinks in your app, you'll need to add the [jquery.turbolinks gem][3] to your Gemfile.
-Make sure to set up your javascript manifest will jquery.turbolinks before turbolinks.
+Make sure to set up your javascript manifest with jquery.turbolinks before turbolinks.

 		//= require jquery.turbolinks
 		//= require jquery.sidr
 		//= require turbolinks

 That should do it.
+Have fun.
+Code snippets for headers coming soon...

 [1]:http://www.berriart.com/sidr/
 [2]:https://github.com/jesjos